NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 Understanding Reconstruction Error with PCA
 -------------------------------------------

+As PCA learns the internal structure of the data, a significant change in the reconstruction error means that the learned structure no longer accurately approximates the current data structure.
+This indicates data drift.
 :ref:`Multivariate Drift Detection<data-drift-multivariate>` shows how one can compute Reconstruction Error with PCA.
-Let's go a bit deeper in what it means.

-Since the second step in the Data Reconstruction with PCA method is about compressing information one cannot expect at the end of step three to have precisely with the data they started with.
-Some information will be lost and this means that the reconstructed data will be slightly different compared to the original.
-Reconstruction error is therefore a measure of how different the reconstructed data are from the original.

-The reconstruction error on it's own doesn't convey much information.
-One cannot draw conclusions by knowing that a specific dataset has reconstruction error of 0.25 units.
+Applying PCA as part of the Data Reconstruction with PCA means that we lose some information about our dataset.
-It is the change in reconstruction error values over time that has valuable insight.
+This means that the reconstructed data will be slightly different compared to the original and reconstruction error reflects that.
+However the change in reconstruction error values over time has valuable insight.
 It tells us whether there is data drift or not.
 This is because, when there is data drift, the principal compoments of the model input data, that the PCA method has learnt, are now different.
 This will result in worse reconstruction of the new data and therefore increased reconstruction error.

-As described above a change in reconstruction error implies that the internal structure of a dataset has changed.
-But the change in reconstruction error needed to draw that conclusion has not been quantified.
 Because of the noise present in real world datasets, there will always be some variability in reconstruction error results.
 This variability is used to determine a significant change in reconstruction error.
 NannyMl computes the mean